nmwsharp/polyscope-docs/cpp/source/basics/camera_controls.md

     Example:
     ```cpp
-    polyscope::view::style = NavigateStyle::Free;
+    polyscope::view::setNavigateStyle(NavigateStyle::Free);
     ```

+??? func "`#!cpp NavigateStyle view::getNavigateStyle()`"

+    Get the current navigation style (see explanation in the setter above)

-??? func "`#!cpp UpDir view::upDir`"
+??? func "`#!cpp void view::setUpDir(UpDir newDir)`"

     ##### up direction

-    3D data is typically oriented with some natural "up" direction, but not everyone agrees as to which coordinate axis is "up".
-    Computer graphics and vision often use a Y-up convention, where science and engineering more commonly use Z-up.
+    Set the default "up" direction for the scene.
 This setting affects default orientation of the view, the behavior of some navigation styles (esp. `Turntable`), and the orientation of the ground plane.

     This value can be manually set under the `view` menu of the ui.
 Programmatically, the enum `view::UpDir` contains various settings: